krokedil/klarna-checkout-for-woocommerce/readme.txt

 * This plugin integrates with Klarnas V3 platform.
 You need an agreement with Klarna specific to the V3 platform to use this plugin.

 == Changelog ==
+= 2020.04.16    - version 2.0.12 =
+* Fix			- Reverted change from 2.0.11 "Better calculations for product unit price..." due to an issue with some tax settings.

 = 2020.04.16    - version 2.0.11 =
 * Fix			- Better calculations for product unit price and total amount.
 Fixes issues regarding subscriptions with a starting fee.
 * Fix			- Better handling of region special characters.
 Fixes issues were some regions could not complete and order.